raspberrypilearning/cd-beginner-scratch-sushi/en/step_5.md

 --- task ---

-Now click the green flag to test out your code.
+**Test:** Press the left arrow key and right arrow key multiple times to test your code.

 --- /task ---